redmoon99/primevue/AndroidUpdate.txt

-Download Manager - Extensive enhancements to the downloading functionality of Safari, check the preference page for more detailed info
+Open in Opposite Mode Option - Adds an option to open a long pressed URL in the respective other browsing mode